-This step verifies that the software is installed and functioning with the PCI-GPIB.
-First disconnect all GPIB cables from the PCI-GPIB and the GPIB extension connector, then double-click on the NI-488.2 Test icon in the NI-488.2 folder.
+This step verifies that the software is installed and functioning with the PCMCIA-GPIB.
+First disconnect all PCMCIA-GPIB cables from the PCMCIA-GPIB card, then double-click on the NI-488.2 Test icon in the NI-488.2 folder.

 If no error messages appear on the screen, the installation is complete.
-If error messages do appear on the screen, select Restart from the Special menu, and double-click on the NI-488.2 Test icon.
+If error messages do appear on the screen, select Restart from the Special menu, and double-click on the NI-488.2 Test icon again.
 If the test fails again, reinstall the NI-488.2 software from the distribution disk, restart your Macintosh, and double-click on the NI-488.2 Test icon.

-If the NI-488.2 Test still fails, review the material in Chapter 4, Using Your NI-488.2 Software, which describes how to troubleshoot problems and lists some common questions.
+If any one of the software installation steps fails, review the material in Appendix B, Troubleshooting, which describes how to troubleshoot problems and lists some common questions.
 If you need to change a software setting, refer to Chapter 6, GPIB Configuration Utility, in the NI-488.2 User Manual for MacOS.
 If the software settings are correct and the verification still fails, carefully note all error information on the forms in Appendix C, Customer Communication, and contact National Instruments.

-If the verification test is successful, you are ready to connect the GPIB cable to the GPIB extension connector and start writing your own application program.
+If the verification test is successful, you are ready to write your own application program.
 Refer to the NI-488.2 Function Reference Manual for MacOS for sample programs.